David Copperfield's flying illusion: Method

 During the later phases of the performance, two hoops are used simultaneously, which aids the deception as the hoops do not come into contact with the wires.
-Instead, each ring is brought flush to the wires before being twisted under Copperfield.
+Instead, each ring is brought flush to the wires before being twisted under Copperfield, so that no part of the rings actually pass across (above) the waist.
 In the glass box demonstration, the top of the box is threaded between the two sets of wires in a vertical position, before being rotated 90 degrees and lowered into place.
 The wires remain in place while the performer is in the glass box, passing through crevices between the lid and the sides.
 Since the box limits movement and he is only able to rotate on one axis, he stays side-on to the front of the audience while in the box.
 When flying with a volunteer, he holds her in front of him, and she does not come into contact with the wires.